armijnhemel/binaryanalysis-ng/README.md

-The recommended way is to use [Nix](https://nixos.org/nix), run `nix-shell` to load all the dependencies for the unpacker, `nix-shell maintenance.nix` for the maintenance scripts and `nix-shell analysis.nix` for the maintenance scripts.
+The recommended way is to use [Nix](https://nixos.org/nix), run `nix-shell` to load all the dependencies for the unpacker, `nix-shell maintenance.nix` for the maintenance scripts and `nix-shell analysis.nix` for the analysis scripts.

 `nix` will make sure that everything is downloaded and installed to run BANG.